Category Archives: Engineering/it

 Application procedure

-The application should be marked with Ref 20230548 and written in English.
-The application should be sent, not by email but by using the “apply” button at the bottom of this page, where PDF-files can be attached.
-Their contents are described below.
+The application should be marked with reference number 20240086 and written in English.
+The application should be sent electronically and be attached as PDF-files, as below.
 Maximum size for each file is 40 MB.
 Please note that the system does not support Zip files.

-CV: (Please name the document: CV, Family name, Ref. number)
+CV: (Please name the document: CV, Family name, reference number)

 • CV